elizabethkm/CloudApp/README.md

 ## Exploring the Code:

+- Many functions used were taken from Google's online resources/samples for properly utlizing APIs

 - Polls/views.py contains the bulk of the code

 - To help understand the approach, an overview is listed below: